 - Unpaid property taxes or assessments: outstanding taxes or municipal fees must be paid before the sale can proceed.

-- Easement or encroachments: utility lines, fences, or driveways crossing property boundaries can lead to disputes that need clarification.
+- Easements or encroachments: utility lines, fences, or driveways crossing property boundaries can lead to disputes that need clarification.

 - Fraud or forgery in prior transaction: rare, but previous fraudulent deeds or signatures can cloud the title and require legal resolution.